mwbub/get_paper/README.md

 If the option `-b` is not provided, the BibTeX entry will be saved to `directory/references.bib`.
 Otherwise, the BibTeX entry will be saved to `DEST` or `DEST/references.bib`, depending on whether `DEST` is a path to a .bib file or to a directory.
-If `DEST` is a directory which does not exist, it will be created.
+If `DEST` points to a directory which does not exist, it will be created.

 ## Examples
 ### Using an arXiv identifier: